 The Bordentown Historical Society was formed in 1930 as a not for profit corporation to research and preserve the rich history of our town, settled in 1682.
 Our mission is to preserve, teach and inspire curiosity about Bordentown’s rich history.

-Up until December of 1999, we lacked a facility in which we could organize and display our collection.
+Until December of 1999, we lacked a facility in which we could organize and display our collection.
 We had previously stored bits and pieces of our collection in various city-owned properties and the accessibility of the materials to the public was limited.

-The Bordentown Historical Society is an all volunteer organization that continues to provide access to Bordentown’s rich past with exhibits, lectures, tours, interpretive museum space and important preservation activities’; a responsibility it took on in 1930 and continues today, over 80 years later.
+The Bordentown Historical Society is an all-volunteer organization that continues to provide access to Bordentown’s rich past with exhibits, lectures, tours, interpretive museum space and important preservation activities; a responsibility it took on in 1930 and continues today, over 80 years later.